Investment Management Begins with Planning

 Our Standard Platform Fee Schedule applies to clients with a portfolio over $1 million.
 The annual percentage cost for portfolios valued between $1,000,000 and $5,000,000 begins at 1.25% and declines incrementally to 1%, declining further for larger portfolios.
 Portfolios under $1,000,000 are subject to a minimum quarterly fee.
 Your cost is determined by the aggregate value of your assets under our management (401k, IRA, Personal).
 As your account value increases, your annual cost percentage incrementally decreases.

-As fee-only financial planners, both of our fee schedules are all inclusive… planning and investment management.
+As fee-only financial planners and investment managers, our fee schedule is all inclusive… planning and investment management.

 Watch & Learn in a Nutshell…